 Although Stop Motion Studio offers you an easier way to shoot and merge pictures for a stop motion video, very often you do find its built-in video editing tools and stock assets like audio, text animations, etc. quite limited.

-So, to up your stop motion game, it’s highly recommended to combine Stop Motion Studio with FlexClip, a free and feature-packed online video editor, to polish your stop motion creation.
+So, to up your stop motion game, it’s highly recommended to combine Stop Motion Studio with FlexClip, a user-friendly and feature-packed online video editor, to polish your stop motion creation.

-FlexClip, a watermark-free and versatile tool for editing stop motion videos
+FlexClip, a user-friendly and versatile tool for editing stop motion videos

 You may use FlexClip’s 4M+ stock assets, including 74,000+ royalty-free sound effects, music, HD videos, and photos, stylish video templates, and fully-customizable text animations, and tons of versatile video tools like video transitions, video filters, video brightness adjustment, picture-in-picture effects, etc. to take your stop motion video up a notch.